demigor/nreact/README.md

 To to:
 * Dynamic in-app CSX compilation using embeddable compiler (Mono.CSharp, Roslyn)
 * Xaml-like Visual Studio CSX syntax transform including syntax highlighting and debugging.
-* Optimise Diff-algorythm for Virtual Xaml
+* Optimise Diff-algorithm for Virtual Xaml
 * Experiment with statically typed Component's Props and State
 * More type converters